Reasons for Designation

 By the late 1880s improvements in naval artillery had outstripped the existing defences at Harwich; effectively the town could now be bombarded by ships lying beyond the reach of the coastal guns.
 In 1889, following the recommendations of a secret defence committee, work began on Beacon Hill Fort - one of the first of a generation of inconspicuous emplacements entirely served by breech loading (BL) guns.
 The four gun emplacements on the eastern (seaward) face of the battery were concealed at the foot of an artificial mound which created a naturalistic profile when viewed from the sea.
 The main armament (one 10-inch and one 6-inch breech loading gun) were set 30m apart, mounted on disappearing carriages which were raised above recessed parapets for firing and then retracted into gun pits for reloading and re-sighting.
 Two 4.7 inch quick-firing (QF) guns were mounted at similar intervals to the north, set behind low apron-parapets which were also hardly visible at any distance.
 The artificial hill provided screening and protection for a range of ancillary buildings in the compound to the rear.
 These included brick built surface structures such as the surviving guard house at the main (northern) entrance and the gun sheds located slightly further south.
 The main features, however, were subterranean and constructed from a mixture of brick and concrete; these include the Main Magazine for the 10-inch, 6-inch and 4.7-inch guns (set immediately to the rear of the emplacements), the artillery store located in the southern quarter of the compound, and the engine room (originally steam powered) which provided the fort with electricity, housed in a bomb proof shelter beneath the rear bank.
 Although the original machinery and many of the fittings have been removed, most of these structures have survived with comparatively minor modifications arising from subsequent reuse.

 The rear of the fort was secured by the newly devised `Twydall Profile' - a broad ditch with a gentle slope (or glacis) isolating the tip of the promontory in a shallow arc and concealing an unclimbable Dacoit fence in the base.
-The inner bank was provided with an earthwork fighting platform, strengthened in places with a concrete parapet, which would allow the defenders to rake the fence line with rifle fire
+The inner bank was provided with an earthwork fighting platform, strengthened in places with a concrete parapet, which would allow the defenders to rake the fence line with rifle fire.
+The majority of the Twydall Profile survives unaltered and substantial lengths of the Dacoit fence (which continued around the seaward side of the fort) remain in place.

 The fort was retained at peak efficiency throughout the 1890s with the addition of new guns (two 3-pounders) to provide flanking fire for the main armament and a purpose built underground magazine (the Kingsgate Magazine) located near the south west corner of the fort.
 The site of the earlier practice battery was reconstructed in 1894 to carry three guns (probably 64-pounders from the earlier battery converted to rifled muzzle loaders) on traversing carriages.
 This position remains visible as a concrete terrace protected on three sides by a low concrete wall with three open embrasures.
 Two of the embrasures retain surviving iron gun pivots, and concentric iron rails (or racers) embedded in the floor survive in all three.
 The southern embrasure was later enlarged to enable construction of a coastal artillery searchlight.
 The practice battery required its own subterranean shell and cartridge store (the South Magazine).
 This is located near the centre of the southern edge of the compound, immediately to the west of the artillery store.
 A second practice battery of four 5-inch Vavasseur guns was located a short distance to the south of the fort with a wider field of fire across Dovercourt Bay (away from the busy harbour mouth), necessitating a second access causeway across the Twydall defence (The King's Gate).
 The three remaining mountings for the Vavasseur battery (iron pivots and racers) are included in the scheduling within a separate area of protection.